SMCI Stock Price Today (April 2026) — Super Micro Computer, Inc. Analysis & Key Metrics 2026-04-02

-- The fundamental story is nuanced: solid revenue growth (1.23% YoY) alongside significant competitive pressures.
+- The fundamental picture, based on the latest financial filings, is nuanced: solid revenue growth (1.23% YoY) alongside significant competitive pressures.

 Super Micro Computer, Inc. - Historical Price & Volume